The chief cause of skin reddening and sunburn

 The sun is stressful on the skin, causing it to produce more and more free radicals.

 As UVB penetrates it directly attacks your DNA, injuring healthy cells and fibroblasts, which produce the skins collagen and elastin, our internal scaffolding.

-Defence cells rush in to try to undo any harm, unfortunately the result is never quite like new.
+Defense cells rush in to try to undo any harm; unfortunately the result is never quite like new.